taurusilver7/spotify-2.0/README.md

 - The Sidebar is styled with overflow-y-scroll, to make the sidebar scroll.
 - The center takes up much space on the screen.
 The [tailwind-scrollbar-hide](https://www.npmjs.com/package/tailwind-scrollbar-hide) dependency clears off the scrollbar at the sidebar.
 Add the dependency in _/tailwind.config.js/_
 - Add the property _/scrollbar-hide/_ in Sidebar to only hide it, but not the functionality.
+- Create an array for color codings used inthe center styling.
+- Create a piece of state for tracking the color combination and .
+-

 # Next.js + Tailwind CSS Example